-The project proposes the construction and operation of a new, one-story, 2,913 squarefoot restaurant with outdoor patio dining.
 The restaurant includes 828 square feet of interior dining and an additional 1,303 square feet of covered outdoor patio areas.
 Architectural finishes for the building are similar to the restaurant chain's other locations and include earth-tone painted cement stucco, brick, and metal accents (see the below Exhibit 1 - Photo Simulation).
 No alcohol service is proposed.